6800 Legacy Blvd., Viera/Melbourne, Florida 32940

 The condominiums are in multi-storied, pastel-colored buildings, and each unit has a screened-in balcony.
 Sizes range from about 1,200 square feet to 1,400 square feet with two to three bedrooms and two baths.
 The homes also have elevator access, covered parking and golf course views.

 The town homes and duplexes have two bedrooms, a flex room and two baths.
 Sizes range from approximately 1,340 square feet to 1,840 square feet.

 The single family homes come in two collections, Manor and Estate, and they range in size from roughly 1,580 square feet to more than 2,600 square feet.

 The Manor homes have two to three bedrooms, two to three baths and a two car garage.

 The Estate residences have the same number of bedrooms and baths but come with a three car garage.

 All garages face the street, and entry ways are recessed.
 Exteriors are stucco and/or vinyl.
 A few custom homes have more than 4,000 square feet.

-Prices begin in the low-$200,000s.
+Prices begin in the low-$300,000s.
 The HOA fee ranges from about $500 per quarter to $1,200 per quarter.
 Please check with a Realtor to verify these prices as they may change.